-Some people to say 25ml should be a ‘dram’ and 35ml should be a ‘large dram’.
+Some people to say 25ml should be a ‘dram’ or 'wee dram', and 35ml should be a ‘large dram’.
 But there isn’t an official definition of a dram in the UK.

-A Dram in the United States of America
+Dram meaning in the United States of America

 The United States Customary System do define a dram in the US.
-This system sets the definitions for length, size and volume unites like foot, acre and cubic inch.
-Interestingly the dram defined in America relates to the apothecaries’ system, you can read more about the health benefits of whisky here.
+This system sets the definitions for length, size and volume units like foot, acre and cubic inch.
+Interestingly the drams meaning in America relates to the apothecaries’ system, you can read more about the health benefits of whisky here.

 But, for most whisky drinkers, it’s not a useful definition.
 It refers to one-eight of a fluid ounce, less than a teaspoon.
 Hardly enough whisky to get the sides of your glass wet.
 If you’re having even a modest whisky, you’d have 10 drams, and a cocktail might have as many as 16 drams.

-In the UK, we could revert to DrinkAware says that 25ml of 40% ABV whisky is 1 unit so that a dram could be 1 unit of alcohol.
+In the UK, we could revert to DrinkAware says that 25ml of 40% ABV whisky is 1 unit so that a dram meaning could be 1 unit of alcohol.
 But, 25ml of 48% ABV whisky is, according to DrinkAware 1.2 units of alcohol.
-So that’s not a good definition of a dram size either.
+So that’s not a good meaning of a dram either.

 How many drams of whisky are there in a bottle?